lab-mullon/lab-mullon.github.io/_posts/2023-03-14-ski-retreat.md

 image: ski-retreat-cover.jpeg
 ---

-This weekend we had our Lab retreat 2023 together with Laurent Lehmann lab.
-That was a nice opportunity to get to know more about each other and to discuss a lot of theory while eating some raclette!
+Together with the Lehmann group, we had our first Lab retreat of 2023 on the slopes of the Portes du Soleil snowpark at the French-Swiss border.

 <img src="/assets/images/ski-retreat-dinner.jpeg"  width="50%" style="display:block;margin-left:auto;margin-right:auto;">